Skip to content Skip to sidebar Skip to footer

 Yes, we say “ope” when we bump into someone, and yes, we’ll hold the door open for you even if you’re uncomfortably far away.
 It’s just how we roll.

 At the end of the day, being an Ohioan means having a sense of humor about where you come from.
 We might be the butt of jokes, but we’re in on them, too.
-Because in Ohio, we know that life is a little bit corny, sometimes unpredictable, but always full of heart.
+Because in Ohio, we know that life here is corny and unpredictable, and honestly we like it that way.
 And hey, if you don’t like it, just wait five minutes.